Landlords Union Reveals How Its Members Net Profits Can Sky-Rocket By Switching Ownership StructureMake Text Bigger

 In many cases, changing the ownership structure can prove to be far more effective than refinancing or increasing rent.

 However, Mr Patel’s wife doesn’t work.
 Moving the properties into the name of his wife results in no tax being paid at all.
 They don’t even need to refinance because this can be achieved using Declarations of Trust.
-There is no CGT on transfers between spouses and as a result of minor changes to SDLT legislation in the Autumn Budget 2017 there is now no SDLT either, regardless of whether properties are mortgaged.
+There is no CGT on transfers between spouses and as a result of minor changes to SDLT legislation in the Autumn Budget 2017 there is now no SDLT either.

 The tax savings are as follows:-